Welcome to ELS, conveniently located wherever you are.

 Dr. Zanville has a B.A. in psychology from the University of Pennsylvania and a Ph.D. in clinical psychology from George Mason University.

-Nadia Petrovic- Tutor, Intensive Interaction Support Professional, Yoga Instructor
+Nadia Petrovic- Academic Coach, Intensive Interaction Support Professional, Yoga Instructor

 Nadia earned her Master’s Degree in Education in 2007 in her home country Slovakia, and has been working in education supporting children of all ages and abilities since then.
 Soon after her graduation she moved to England where she spent the following 13 years of her life.
 Her first position as a bilingual support teacher and cultural advisor in Cardiff, Wales, created an opportunity to expand her skill base in two directions: one within education, where she continued to grow her experience and expertise in learning disabilities and behaviour management and one within public services where she eventually landed a position as a police and court interpreter.
 In 2018, Nadia successfully completed her 500-hour yoga teacher training and earned her Diploma in Hatha Yoga.
 Nadia, her husband, who serves in the US Navy, and their children relocated to the USA in 2020 following her husband’s deployment to the National Defence University, Washington, DC.
 Soon after her arrival, Nadia joined the ELS team where she continues to support local children academically, helping them to reach their full learning potential.